miku/memcmarc/README.md

 Load MARC blobs into [memcached](http://memcached.org/) or [memcachedb](http://memcachedb.org/) quickly.
-Given an [MARC](http://www.loc.gov/marc/bibliographic/) file, use value of field 001 as key and the whole binary record as blob.
+Given an [MARC](http://www.loc.gov/marc/bibliographic/) file, use value of field 001 as key and the whole binary record as blob value.

 Installation
 ------------